-Lacking a visual imagination, I find it hard to create from a blank sheet.
+I lack a visual imagination and struggle to create from a blank sheet.
 My artwork and writing usually start with a question sparked by something I’ve seen or experienced.
 I bounce off things around me.
-For example:

 - A glance at the contents of a discarded shopping list caused me to wonder about the person who wrote it.
 This led to a flash fiction story and then an artist’s book based on found shopping lists.

 - Driving home one afternoon, I spotted a couple kissing.
-So far, so ordinary; but they were on a bridge spanning a busy, diesel-fumed A-road and she was holding a helium balloon!
+So far, so ordinary, but they were on a bridge spanning a busy, diesel-fumed road, and she was holding a helium balloon!
 Why on earth did they choose to stop and kiss there?
-This led to a chain of thought which, ultimately, resulted in a new novel (due out this summer!)
+This led to a chain of thought, ultimately resulting in a new novel (due out this summer!)

-- Mathom is the hobbit term for trinkets; anything that has no use but they want to keep.
+- Mathom is the hobbit term for trinkets, anything that has no use but they want to keep.
 I came across the word as a youngster when reading The Hobbit.
-The term was invented by Tolkien and derives from an old English word meaning treasure or precious thing.
+The term was invented by Tolkien and derived from an old English word meaning treasure or precious thing.
 My desk has always had a ‘Mathom drawer’ – a place where I stash interesting objects.